aiden-tech/Music-Tycoon-Simulator-Cpp/README.md

 - You improve over time by upgrading personal skills and studio tools.
 - The core loop is: create songs → release/promote → earn progression → spend on upgrades → repeat.

-(Controls, UI specifics, save/load behavior, and exact metrics are intentionally not expanded here to avoid inventing details.
-Document controls or gameplay parameters in-game or by adding a short HOWTO.md if you want those included.)

 Contributing
 -----